cesargb/laravel-logs-rotate/README.md

-# Create link for authenticate in Laravel without password
+# Rotate files log with compression

-This package permit create a link for authenticate without user or password.
+This package permit rotate logs in Laravel with compression.

 ## Instalation